osmarks/website/blog/other-stuff.md

 * [Schlock Mercenary](https://www.schlockmercenary.com/), a *very* long-running space opera webcomic.
 It's been running for something like 20 years, and the art and such improve over time.
 * [Freefall](http://freefall.purrsia.com/), a hard-science-fiction webcomic.
 * [Mage Errant](https://www.goodreads.com/series/252085-mage-errant) - a moderately-long-by-now fantasy series with a really interesting world.
+* [Arcane Ascension](https://www.goodreads.com/series/201441-arcane-ascension) - fun progression fantasy series with (... like most of these, actually) worldbuilding I like and good characters.
+I have only read the first two, since I'm writing this just as the third came out

 Special mentions (i.e. "I haven't gotten around to reading these but they are well-reviewed and sound interesting") to:
 * [The Divine Cities](https://www.goodreads.com/series/159695-the-divine-cities) by Robert Jackson Bennet.